October 2024 Culture Calendar

 October 2 – International Day of Nonviolence (same every year)

 The International Day of Nonviolence is also Mahatma Gandhi’s birthday.
 As a pioneer of non-violence philosophy and strategy, Gandhi paved the way for us to say no to violence.
-Today, we encourage you to disassemble the message of non-violence… through education, public awareness, and the values of Gandi himself.
+Today, we encourage you to disassemble the message of non-violence… through education, public awareness, and the values of Gandhi himself.

 October 10 – World Mental Health Day (same every year)

 We’ve gone through a global pandemic that has shaken us all mentally.
 In the United States, we’re currently going through a recession.
 The stressors and anxieties are piling up on all of us and enough is enough.
 It’s time to take mental health seriously, not just in the United States, but worldwide.
+This year’s World Mental Health Day’s theme is: Imroving the Quality of Mental Health Services throughout the World.

 Observance Suggestion: Register a professional group therapist to do a workshop within your organization.
 Define what mental health looks like for your team members and make a list as to how you can support that.
 Revist that definition every few months to ensure you’re providing access to mental health in a way that’s powerful to your organization.